bcaine/VLC-Transceiver/README.md

 # Visible Light Communication Transceiver
 This software package is intended to perform the transmitting and receiving functionality needed to transmit data via Visible Light Communication using a [Beaglebone Black](http://beagleboard.org/black).
 This project is for our Senior Capstone at Northeastern University in Boston.
+This will only compile on a Beaglebone black with the appropriate assembler (see assembler/).

 ## Table of Contents